Sweeping utility legislation still taking shape in Missouri legislature

 Woodsmall with the Midwest Energy Consumers Group has other problems with the legislation as it stands at the moment.

-He claims the provision allowing the Public Service Commission to reduce customer rates to account for big savings utilities get from corporate income tax cuts has holes in it.
+He claims the provision allowing for reduced customer rates to make up for big savings utilities are getting from the recent corporate income tax cuts has holes in it.
 Woodsmall points to language allowing utilities to put off the rate cuts that are supposed to be implemented within 90 days after the bill becomes law.

-“The utilities say, ‘Oh, but if we want to, we can ask the commission to not return it immediately and defer it for some point in the future’.
+“The utilities say, ‘Oh, but if we want to, we can ask the commission (Public Service Commission which regulates utilities) to not return it immediately and defer it for some point in the future’.
 Well, if the commission defers it, when are we going to get the money.
 It may be three, four, five, six, seven years before we get the tax savings.”

 As part of the federal 2017 Tax Cut and Jobs Act passed by Congress, corporate income taxes across the board were slashed from 35% to 21%.

 Soon afterward, large utility corporations across the country announced they would be passing their savings on to ratepayers.
-Ameren was less committed, announcing its support for the customer savings provision in the Senate bill after the issue became a sticking in floor debate.
+Ameren was somewhat less committed, announcing its support for the customer savings provision in the current Senate bill only after the issue became a sticking in floor debate.

-Spencer with Consumer’s Council thinks the legislation’s economic development subsidies that gives deep discounts to large industrial energy users will hurt average residential customers.
+In a different portion of the legislation, Spencer with Consumer’s Council has problems with the bill’s allowance for economic development subsidies.
+She says they’ll give deep discounts to large industrial energy users that will hurt average residential customers.

 Utility bills in the Missouri legislature often refer to conditions which are specific to the size of the power company being regulated.